Keyhole Mitral Valve Replacement Surgery

 - Smaller scars

-- Quicker recover
+- Quicker recovery

-Recovery Time From Keyhole Mitral Valve Repair or Replacement
+Recovery Time From Keyhole Mitral Valve Replacement

-After keyhole mitral surgery:
+After keyhole mitral valve surgery:

-- Most daily activities can resume early
+- Most normal daily activities can resume early

-FAQs About Keyhole Mitral Valve Repair or Replacement Surgery
+FAQs About Surgical Mitral Valve Replacement

 These are the questions we hear daily regarding mitral valve surgery.